How Machine Learning Algorithms Work Explained Simply

 1. Supervised Learning

-• Goal: Predict outcomes based on past examples.
+• Goal: Predict outcomes or classify new data based on past examples.

-• Examples: Linear regression, logistic regression, decision trees, support vector machines.
+• Examples: Linear regression, logistic regression, decision trees, support vector machines (SVM).

 2. Unsupervised Learning

-• Goal: Discover hidden structures or groupings in data.
+• Goal: Discover hidden structures, patterns, or groupings in datasets.

 • Examples: K-means clustering, hierarchical clustering, principal component analysis (PCA).